 David has travelled and worked across a variety of different cultures, communities and workplaces, giving him an understanding of the wide range of opinions and approaches that exist for various commmunity amenities.

-Anna Turner is a professional landscape estimator and owner of LiberRATE Australia.
+Anna Turner is a professional landscape estimator.
 She has worked extensively with landscape designers and contractors, pricing and managing projects for over 20 years.
 Anna recently updated and developed new guidelines for the LNA Rates Book.
 She also contributes regularly to the Landscape Contractor Magazine, on the topics of landscape estimating, project and business management.

 Anna currently splits her working days between estimating residential and commercial projects, and helping landscape contractors increase profit and reduce risk.